Experience Targeting (XT) delivers content to a specific audience based on a set of marketer-defined rules and criteria.

 Experience Targeting, including geo-targeting, is valuable for defining rules that target a specific experience or content to a particular audience.
 Several rules can be defined in an activity to deliver different content variations to different audiences.

-When visitors view your site, Experience Targeting (XT) evaluates them to determine whether they meet the criteria you set.
-If they meet the criteria, they enter the activity and the experience designed for qualifying audiences is displayed.
+When visitors view your site, Experience Targeting (XT) evaluates those visitors to determine whether they meet the criteria you set.
+If they meet the criteria, they enter the activity and the experience designed for qualifying audiences displays.
 You can create experiences for multiple audiences within a single activity.

 Experience Targeting is a first step into the world of personalization and often begins with A/B testing.
-A marketer runs an A/B test, and through the use of reporting audiences discovers that different experiences resonate with different audiences.
-Experience Targeting allows the marketer to easily leverage that discovery and switch to long-term targeting of content to those different user segments.
+A marketer runs an A/B test, and by using reporting audiences discovers that different experiences resonate with different audiences.
+Experience Targeting lets the marketer easily use that discovery and switch to long-term targeting of content to those different user segments.

 The following videos contain more information about the concepts discussed in this article.

-This video describes how to take A/B Testing to the next level with Experience Targeting (XT).
+This video describes how to take A/B testing to the next level with Experience Targeting.

-This video explains the activity types available in Target Standard/Premium.
+This video explains the activity types available in Target.
 Experience Targeting is discussed beginning at 5:15.